Lake Tekapo: Church of the Good Shepherd

 Situated on the shores of Lake Tekapo is the Church of the Good Shepherd, which, in 1935, was the first church built in the Mackenzie Basin.
 The church at Lake Tekapo was designed by Christchurch architect R.S.D.
 Harman, based on sketches by a local artist, Esther Hope.
 The church is one of the most photographed in New Zealand, and features an altar window that frames views of the lake and mountains.

 Bronze sheepdog

 Close to the Church of the Good Shepherd is a well-known bronze statue of a New Zealand Collie sheepdog.
-The statue was commissioned by Mackenzie Country residents in recognition of the indispensable role of the sheepdog in their livelihoods.
-The sculptor was Innes Elliott of Kaikoura, with a dog called Haig, belonging to a neighbour, being the model.
+Mackenzie Country residents commissioned the statue in recognition of the indispensable role of the sheepdog in their livelihoods.
+The sculptor was Innes Elliott of Kaikōura, with a dog called Haig, belonging to a neighbour, being the model.
 Elliott reported the sculpting process took approximately fifteen months.
 Clay for the model came from the insulator works in Temuka, with a plaster cast of it made and sent to London in 1966, where the statue was cast.